 One caveat to the effective implementation of referral thresholds in Ireland is the limited access to conservative treatment in the primary care setting.
 The provision of specialist musculoskeletal (MSK) services through the Orthopaedic and Rheumatology Clinical Programmes has clearly impacted on waiting lists for outpatient appointments in secondary care.
 At present, however, access to these services remains via referral into the secondary care system, where patients are then triaged according to need.
 Implementation of an MSK programme to support general practitioners and community physiotherapists in the primary care setting may provide one solution to the need for increased access to timely and appropriate conservative management in this setting.
+In addition, implementation of this threshold will require additional resources to be directed towards physiotherapists working in the primary care setting, such that patients can be assured access to a holistic, multidisciplinary programme of conservative management where appropriate.

+It is acknowledged that where a patient's BMI precludes them from being a candidate for arthroplasty, resources should be in place to ensure that those patients are offered formal weight reduction programmes and, where appropriate, access to a bariatric surgical service.
 A key point noted in the international literature is the need for holistic assessment of the patient in the first instance.
 The literature also outlines the requirement that patients are not referred for an opinion in relation to surgery until there has been a discussion in relation to the pros and cons of surgical intervention and that they will be happy to proceed with surgery if considered suitable following assessment in secondary care.
 Both of these processes will require additional time over and above a routine appointment in primary care, and thus a further caveat to implementation of these guidelines is that that service is adequately resourced.
 In addition, the extent to which patients must wait for their arthroplasty once they have been listed for this procedure is currently unclear.
 While efficiencies have been achieved in terms of length of stay and total number of procedures carried out, it is likely that waiting lists for surgical intervention remain substantial.